wwwnic/JoinGameAfk/README.md

 - Attempts to hover champions from your priority list during champion select.
 - Can auto-lock your current pick or ban near the end of the timer.
 - Shows current teams, bans, timers, blocked champions, and action logs.
-- Provides a compact pick/ban overlay for champion select.
+- Provides compact overlays for queue and champion select.
+- Lets you customize champion pictures and alert sounds.
 - Uses Riot Data Dragon champion names and tile images stored locally.

 ---